Home / Recipes / Desserts / Cakes / Easy and Moist Blueberry Bundt Cake Recipe

 You can also use this awesome cake stand that is made for Bundt Cakes and has a tight fitting lid.

-Freeze- This cake also freezes well {without the glaze} for up to 3 months.
+Freeze- This blueberry bundt cake recipe also freezes well {without the glaze} for up to 3 months.

 Recipe FAQs